Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 * For runtime purpose: the `value` section contains cached data for functional nodes for optimization purpose
 * For meta-programming purpose: the `instruct` section can contain instructs as post-processing behaviors for modifying graph specification

+Like attributes, payload names are repurposed for specialized usages, and corresponding handlers can just ignore if do not recognize:

+* `!instruct`: This section contains instruction to frontends for graph-level meta-programming purpose; A semi-standard format will be provided.
+* `%message`: This provides a front-end use-only (distinct from console prints) messages on the display medium.
+Use `%error` for errors (e.g. exceptions.)
+* `%error`

 ### Instructions

 A plain text based stated sequential sequence of instructions that implements the same functions/execution model as the graphs.
 This is for runtime implementations that do not handle graphs as defined in earlier sections.
 On the other hand, all runtimes/backend engines should implement this section to ensure proper understanding of the execution logic and as a fallback way of executing the graph.
 The text instructions each occupy a single line and thus have line significance, should always end a line with `\n` and line order is VERY important.
 The instructions are written in Parcel Instruction Set (PIS) - see Parcel Virtual Machine (PVM) documentation for more details.
 The instructions second should NOT have trailing empty lines.